fluidd-core/FluiddPI/README.md

 Fluidd will be available at `http://fluiddpi.local` - and will present an error about a missing `printer.cfg` file.

-Please ensure your `printer.cfg` is configured correctly for Fluidd, see the docs [here](https://github.com/cadriel/fluidd/blob/develop/docs/printer-setup-and-macros.md).
+Please ensure your `printer.cfg` is configured correctly for Fluidd, see the fluidd docs [here](https://github.com/cadriel/fluidd/blob/develop/docs).
 Once this is complete, you can now progress with your standard printer setup.

 ## Compiling / Developing Quick Start
 Regular users of FluiddPI should **not** need to follow any of these steps.
 This is